paczkow/blog/src/content/essays/reuse-what-you-know-build-a-knowledge-cache-in-obsidian/index.md

 Today I'll share my approach to structuring a note system to quickly and easily find needed notes.

-The primary goal and true measure of an effective note system is how quickly and easily I can locate notes later.
+The primary goal and true measure of an effective note system is how quickly and easily one can locate notes later.
 I often encounter similar problems, allowing me to draw on past insights to resolve them more efficiently.
-I want a system that acts like a "cache" of knowledge to speed up finding solutions for problems I had in the past.
+That's why I want a system that acts as a "cache" of knowledge to speed up finding solutions for future problems.

-The core principles of my note-taking involve writing notes as messages to my future self and focusing on connections rather than hierarchy.
+The core principles of my note-taking involve:
+1. Writing notes as messages to my future self
+2. Focusing on connections rather than hierarchy

 ## Cache knowledge for future self

-To efficiently find and utilize information later, I write notes from a future perspective.
-I consider how I might want to retrieve this note later.
-For me it’s only few additional seconds during creating a note, but saving tone of time when I’m looking it after weeks of creating.
+To efficiently find and reuse information, I write notes from a future perspective—thinking about how I'll retrieve them.
+Spending a few extra seconds up front saves much more time later.

-Usually I’m based on the following questions:
+I ask:

-- Is it connected to a project, technology, person, or team?
-What contexts will help me locate the information again?
+- Is this linked to a project, technology, person, or team?
+What context helps me find it?
 - Why will I need this note in a few weeks?
-- When will it help speed up my work?
+- When will it speed up my work?

 ### Engineering problems, solutions and insights